EnterAUsername4/clumsy/README.md

 [zig version 0.9.0](https://ziglang.org/download/0.9.0/zig-windows-x86_64-0.9.0.zip)

+Use windows kit version 10.0.26100.0 or change in line 17

 Leveraging the awesome [WinDivert](http://reqrypt.org/windivert.html), clumsy stops living network packets and capture them, lag/drop/tamper/.. the packets on demand, then send them away.
 Whether you want to track down weird bugs related to broken network, or evaluate your application on poor connections, clumsy will come in handy:

 * No installation.